-Do you have an autoimmune disease (AD), a chronic illness or unresolved conditions?
+Do you have an autoimmune disease (AD), a chronic illness, or unresolved conditions?
 You may have gluten sensitivity or intestinal permeability.
-Intestinal permeability can lead to gluten sensitivity and gluten sensitivity can lead to intestinal permeability.
+Intestinal permeability can lead to gluten sensitivity, and gluten sensitivity can lead to intestinal permeability.

 Gluten sensitivity can develop antibodies which create tissue autoimmunity and has been shown to create autoimmune diseases.
 Perhaps you have been tested for gluten and the test came back negative.
 Often conventional labs are not comprehensive enough and report false negatives.
-New comprehensive specialty labs can now diagnose gluten sensitivity with much more accuracy.
+New comprehensive specialty labs can now diagnose gluten sensitivity much more accurately.